chatox/networks-science-course/upf/upf-evaluation.md

 These are some of the most common mistakes in reports, these deduct points from your grade:

 1. failing to include your name in the first page
-2. exceeding the number of pages
+1. exceeding the number of pages
-3. having the required number of pages but with text that has no substance and is just filling up space
+1. having the required number of pages but with text that has no substance and is just filling up space
-4. including plots without a scale or without a label
+1. including plots without a scale or without a label
-5. including screenshots instead of exporting the images
+1. including screenshots instead of exporting the images
-6. copy-pasting tables formatted in ASCII
+1. copy-pasting tables formatted in ASCII
-7. delivering in the wrong format such as .docx
+1. delivering in the wrong format such as .docx
-8. delivering a report that is not understandable or does not look professional at all
+1. delivering a report that is not understandable or does not look professional at all

 #### 2.2.2.
 Delivering your code

-Identify the authorship and date of your code on the first cell (a markdown cell) of your notebook.
+Identify the authorship and date of your code in a markdown cell of your notebook.
 Include further markdown cells between code cells as needed to explain what your code does.

 Follow good programming practices: